ch72/SurveyApp/README.md

 **Summary**

-This project is an individual side project that I am using to learn more about Rails and React.
+This project is an individual side project that I am using to learn more about Ruby on Rails and ReactJS.
 Currently, the project has a survey frontend with a couple accompanying web pages.
 Still in the early stages though.